Skip navigation

 • do not have any vaccinations without talking to your doctor.

-• if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), you should know that mycophenolate suspension contains aspartame, a source of phenylalanine.
+• if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), you should know that mycophenolate suspension (Cellcept) contains aspartame, a source of phenylalanine.

 What special dietary instructions should I follow?